Nicholas Herkimer

-Brigadier General Nicholas Herkimer (also known as Nikolaus Herchheimer; c.
+Nicholas Herkimer (also known as Nikolaus Herchheimer; c.
 1728 – August 16, 1777) was an American militia officer who served in the French and Indian War and American Revolutionary War.
-He died in 1777 from wounds suffered during the Battle of Oriskany.
+A brigadier general in Colonial forces during the Revolution, he died from wounds suffered during the Battle of Oriskany.

-Early life and career
+Early life

 Herkimer was born in the vicinity of German Flatts in the Mohawk Valley of the Province of New York, the eldest of five sons of Catherine Petri and Johann Jost Herchheimer.
 He was the elder brother of Loyalist officer Johan Jost Herkimer.
 His grandfather was Palatine immigrant Georg Herchheimer or Hirchemer from Sandhausen in the parish of Leimen south of Heidelberg.
 Nicholas was of slender build, with a dark complexion and black hair; he was not quite six feet tall.
 He could speak German, English and Mohawk.

+Career

 During the 1757 attack on German Flatts in the French and Indian War, he was involved in its defense.
 He was made a captain in the New York Militia on January 5, 1758, and repelled a second attack on German Flatts that April.
-He built his new house in 1764 on the south shore of the Mohawk River, near the falls and the present-day city of Little Falls; the estate utilized the forced labour of Irish indentured servants and Black slaves.
-Herkimer was one on the largest slaveholders in his region of New York, owning between 11 and 33 slaves, who forcibly worked in his household, farm and portage business.
+He built his new house in 1764 on the south shore of the Mohawk River, near the falls and the present-day city of Little Falls; the estate utilized the forced labor of Irish indentured servants and Black slaves.
+Herkimer was one on the largest slaveholders in his region of New York, owning between 11 and 33 slaves, who worked in his household, farm and portage business.
 Herkimer joined the Scottish Rite Freemasonry, being initiated in the St. Patrick's Lodge in Johnstown, New York.